 A Creditors Voluntary Arrangement or ‘CVA’ is a method of returning some value to a company’s creditors.

 When a company closes down, unfortunately it often means that the people and businesses it owes money to lose out quite badly.
-A CVA is a method of allowing the company to continue to trade and then pay off at least some of its debts as it goes along.
+A 01is a method of allowing the company to continue to trade and then pay off at least some of its debts as it goes along.

 The idea is pretty simple, the creditors allow the company time to pay but have a legally enforceable debt payment schedule that the business must adhere to.